jknoxdev/jknox.b3x9.github.io/posts/b3x9_sitelog.md

 New setup, is still through squarespace -> vercel (hosting site) just for the jknox.b3x9.com

 So, now I have to redirect the squarepace over to cloudflare, to finish transfering the domain (this is all to get the file hosting redirects to work right).
 Once that transfer finishes, I can then redirect the web traffic to vercel.
 So, site is going offline for the next couple of days.
-0919.
+0919. not ready yet. that sounds like a job for saturday.

 ##### 240917 - google analytics